7 Eleven Logo

 7-Eleven Logo 1969-2004

-The designers have divided the seven into two blocks: orange and red.
-In addition, they repainted the circle and lettering in turquoise, removed the thin lines around the edges of the trapezoid, and rounded its corners.
+The designers divided the “seven” into orange and red blocks.
+In addition, they repainted the circle and the inscription in turquoise color, removed thin lines on the edges of the trapezoid, and rounded its corners.
 At the same time, the word “ELEVEN” was aligned horizontally and received a new font.
-The logo designer insisted that the last letter “n” be lowercase because that way, the image looked harmonious.
-Due to the decrease in the trapezoid, the lower edge of the number “7” protruded slightly beyond its limits.
+The logo designer insisted that the last letter “n” should be lowercase because, in this case, the image looked harmonious.
+By reducing the trapezoid, the lower edge of “7” slightly protruded beyond its limits.

 1975 – 1986